wagaweb/waboot/README.md

 Refers to [WBF Behaviors module](https://github.com/wagaweb/wbf/tree/master/src/modules/behaviors) to learn more about behaviors and how to implement them.

 <span style="font-size:smaller"><a href="#waboot-theme">Back to top.</a></span>

+#Generators

+Generators are a feature that allows developers to specify configurations in JSON files (_generators_), that can be later imported.

+Generators are good to create different startup configurations for your child themes.
+In Waboot they are used to bootstrap different configurations of Components and Theme Options.

+More informations and tutorials [here](#).

 # Roadmap